 - Bacillus thuringiensis (Bt) (several brands)-Consult label for rate.
 PHI 0 days.
 A spreader-sticker increases efficacy.
 OMRI-listed for organic use.

-- carbaryl (Sevin and other brands) at 1.5 lb ai/a.
+- carbaryl (Sevin and other brands) at 1.5 to 2 lb ai/a.
 PHI 7 days.
 Latex-based formulations such as Sevin XLR Plus are less hazardous to bees.
 Do not apply to bloom.

 - cyantraniliprole (Exirel) at 0.065 to 0.088 lb ai/A. PHI 3 days.
 Do not apply when bees are foraging.
 Note "Bee Advisory Box" and restrictions on the label.